-10. At present, advance corporation tax can be carried back two years to be set against corporation tax.
+- 9. There are however some useful changes on which I can make a start today. - 10.
+At present, advance corporation tax can be carried back two years to be set against corporation tax.
 I propose to extend this over a period to six years.
 I also propose that the incidental business costs of issuing acceptance credits and of issuing certain convertible loan stocks should be allowable expenses for corporation tax purposes.
-There are other areas where we need to make more progress, including the tax treatment of groups and capital allowances for the mining industry.
-I am authorising the Inland Revenue to look further at these issues, and to consult on them where necessary.

-11. On the taxation of international business, I have considered carefully the responses to the latest round of consultation.
+There are other areas where we need to make progress, including the tax treatment of groups and capital allowances for the mineral extraction industries.
+I am authorising the Inland Revenue to look further at these issues, and to consult on them where necessary. - 11.
+On the taxation of international business, I have considered carefully the responses to the latest round of consultation.
 I have decided not to proceed this year with measures concerning company residence and upstream loans.
-Both need further consideration.

-12. On tax havens, however, I propose to move clauses which take account of the recent consultations.
+Both need further consideration. - 12.
+On tax havens, however, I propose to move clauses which take account of the recent consultations.
 These will not come into effect until April 1984.

-13. This change should be considered alongside one other proposal that flows from the Corporation Tax Green Paper.
+- 13. This change should be considered alongside one other proposal that flows from the Corporation Tax Green Paper.
 At present credit for foreign tax on overseas income is only allowed against such part of a company's corporation tax liability as remains after deduction of ACT.
-As a result of representations received in response to the Green Paper, I propose that from April 1984 this double tax relief should be allowed against the full corporation tax liability before ACT is deducted.

-14. As I have said, my proposals on tax havens and these proposed changes on ACT and double tax relief have to be seen together.
+As a result of representations received in response to the Green Paper, I propose that from April 1984 this double tax relief should be allowed against the full corporation tax liability before ACT is deducted. - 14.
+As I have said, my proposals on tax havens and on ACT and double tax relief have to be seen together.
 Between them they will not involve any increase in the total burden of tax on international business.
 But they do mean a switch in the tax burden away from those who remit profits home and towards those who accumulate surplus cash balances in tax havens overseas.
-I am sure the House will agree that this is right.

-15. Each year I announce the future scale rates for measuring the benefits from company cars which are still substantial.
-Recent increases have been at a rate of 20 per cent.
-This year I propose that with effect from April 1984 the scales for both car and car fuel benefits should be increased by 15 per cent.
+I am sure the House will agree that this is right. - 15.
+To turn to a different area, I announce each year the future scale rates for measuring the benefits from company cars.
+Recent increases have been at a rate of 20 per cent, but the levels still fall short of any objective measure of the true benefit.
+This year I am proposing further increases with effect from April 1984; but they will be held to about 15 per cent.
+The same increase will apply to the new car fuel scales which come into operation next month.

-16. I have also decided to legislate to bring into tax from the next academic year the benefit from scholarships provided by employers for the children of their higher paid employees.
-[Additional sentence on timing.]

-Yes , a it shid be senitiveg worked .